10 Questions Every Tarot Reader Should Answer

 5. Do you use only tarot or are you multidisciplinary?

 I'm a believe in using all the resources available, so yes I consider myself multidisciplinary.
 I often close or explore a particular reading's energy by pulling an oracle card to add illumination.
 In addition as I read for a client, I am also listening for any messages beyond the reading from their guides.
-I also work with herbs, incorporating herbal remedy into suggested work for my client- in fact my tarot work inspired my line of Asali Meditative Tarot Tea which is meant to guide the drinker in the energy work a particular tarot card calls attention to.
+My clients already know that the chances I'll suggest some framework for a ritual is also high.
+I also work with herbs, incorporating herbal remedy into suggested work for my client.

 6. Is the message in the cards or in your head?